basva923/GarminLive/README.md

 <img alt="The map with current location and track" src="screenshots/map.png" width="200px">
 <img alt="The settings with mass, FTP, FTP heart rate, bike settings and road type" src="screenshots/settings.png" width="200px">
 <img alt="The larger overview of some fields" src="screenshots/all_fields.png" width="200px">

+## Limitations
+- The only activity type that is supported is Cycling.